 Oblige V4 / V5 were both experimental designs, sharing a goal of building rooms with very large prefabs (a whole room could be a single prefab).
 However it proved to be unsatisfactory, so I scrapped it and went back to the previous layouting logic.
 The V5 code also introduced the capability of using normal WAD files for prefabs, a very useful feature which (along with other improvements made during this period) has been kept.

-Oblige V6 is the latest version, which aims to meld together the best features of the previous releases.
+Oblige V6 is the current stable version, which aims to meld together the best features of the previous releases.
 My focus has also shifted a bit these days, concentrating more on the fun factor of the levels and less on the aesthetics.
-There is still so much to do, so I'd better stop yakking and resume hacking.... :-)

 Version 5.10 : 2013-08-14 (unofficial "work in progress" package)